-Selecting securities through a "rating improvement" approach: the portfolio's weighted average ESG rating must be higher than the weighted average ESG rating of the benchmark used for information purposes, after eliminating 30% of the worst securities based on the ESG rating and all exclusions applied by the subfund;

-Applying a minimum non-financial analysis rating of 90% to the subfund's eligible assets; Obtaining, on two sustainability indicators (greenhouse gas intensity and lack of human rights policy), a better ESG performance than that of the benchmark used for information purposes.
+- Selecting securities through a "rating improvement" approach: the portfolio's weighted average ESG rating must be higher than the weighted average ESG rating of the benchmark used for information purposes reduced to non-government issues, after eliminating 30% of the worst securities based on the ESG rating and all exclusions applied by the subfund; - Applying a minimum non-financial analysis rate of 90% to the subfund's eligible assets; - Obtaining, on two sustainability indicators (greenhouse gas intensity and lack of human rights policy), a better ESG performance than that of the benchmark used for information purposes reduced to non-government issues. - 2.
+For government issues and exposures